VirusFriendly/SSHapendoes/README.md

 sync:*:16112:0:99999:7:::
 games:*:16112:0:99999:7:::
 ```

+If the account doesn't have "CatchAll" in the gecos field, and it has a hash in the shadow file (as determined by NSSwitch), the CatchAll PAM module will return a success without logging anything, allowing PAM to continue through its normal list of modules.
+Thus allowing normal user logins via passwords or ssh-keys, and without logging the passwords of legitimate users.

 ## Warning
 In case it's not obvious, mucking around with authenication internals can accidentailly disable your ability to log into the system, or worse allow attackers to log in.
 I don't recommend installing this on a production server, or in a secure environment.